 - If you decide to register for the service, you will need to choose a pharmacy where you would like to do this. - It's a good idea to register with the pharmacy you normally go to for your medicines as your pharmacist will know what medicines you take. - You can register at any time you don't need to make an appointment. - Sometimes, your doctor may advise you to register for this service. - When you register, your pharmacist will ask you for some information, including your name, address and date of birth. - You will have to fill in a registration form.
-The registration form will ask whether: - you agree for your doctor and pharmacist to share some information about your medicines - you want to register for the service - you are registered with a doctor's surgery in Scotland and have a long-term condition, and - you can confirm that the information you have given on the form is correct. - All staff working with or for the NHS have a legal duty to keep information about you confidential. - You will need to sign the completed form.
-Your pharmacist will sign and date it too.

-• Your pharmacist will tell your doctor that you have registered for the service at their pharmacy.
+The registration form will ask whether: - you agree for your doctor and pharmacist to share some information about your medicines - you want to register for the service, and - you are registered with a doctor's surgery in Scotland and have a long-term condition. - All staff working with or for the NHS have a legal duty to keep information about you confidential. - You will need to sign the completed form.
+Your pharmacist will sign and date it too. - Your pharmacist will tell your doctor that you have registered for the service at their pharmacy.